civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 ### Login.gov (OIDC)

 Here you'll find intstruction of how to setup login.gov authentication.
 It assumes that you have access to [login.gov sandbox](https://developers.login.gov/testing/).
-First, you'll need to create an app in the sandbox and configure it to work with your civiform instance.
+First, you'll need to create an app in the sandbox and configure it to work with your CiviForm instance.

 1\.
 Create a new app.